top of page

 Until now we have seen morphing applied mainly as a form of volume crossfading but it can be so much deeper than that.
 With the advance of modern technology and Machine Learning, research has been made for training algorithms and making models of various instruments to analyze what perhaps is the most complex out of all musical parameters: timbre.

-Google and Magenta team realized recently an experiment called 'Tone Transfer' that lets you apply the analyzed model of a source signal to its destination.
+Google and the Magenta team realized recently an experiment called 'Tone Transfer' that lets you apply the analyzed model of a source signal to its destination.
 You can try it for yourself and have fun at this link: https://sites.research.google/tonetransfer.

 Right now there are just a few models available and this is what I came up with: